Flattening Arrays in JavaScript

 Hero image for 'Flattening Arrays in JavaScript.'
 Image by Chris Robert.

-Working with nested arrays is common in JavaScript, especially when dealing with complex data structures around booking systems or ecommerce for example.
-'Flattening' an array is the process of converting a multidimensional nested array into a singledimensional one.
+Working with nested arrays is common in JavaScript, especially when dealing with complex data structures in booking systems or ecommerce platforms.
+In simple terms, 'flattening' an array means taking values out of nested arrays and placing them into a new array in the same lefttoright order.
+Only arrays are opened up.
+Values that are not arrays are kept as they are.

 What Does It Mean to Flatten an Array?